minimice/cloudformation-templates/README.md

 # cloudformation-templates

-Templates which can be used to automate infrastructure deployments in AWS.
+Templates and code which can be used to automate infrastructure deployments in AWS.
 Fully re-usable and customisable.